Dionid/FapFop.ts/README.md

 # ATTENTION

 Right now this library in PRE-ALPHA MODE, so its better for you just to download it as zip ("Code" -> "Download ZIP") and use files, located in `src` folder.

 When library will be stabilized I'll announce it in this repo, so you can hit "Watch" or "Star" to get notification.

+# INSTALL

+`npm install @fapfop/core`

 # Used by